 Welcome to the Boynton Beach Historical Society!

-Meet Your New Boynton Beach Historical Society President
+Meet Your Boynton Beach Historical Society President

 This September marks 12 years since I became a Boynton Beach resident.
 But my love story with Boynton started long before that.
 During our five-plus-year search for where to retire, I happened upon the Boynton Beach Historical Society’s Facebook page and the website.